Mayur-Sharma12/Data_Visualization_Assignment3.github.io/README.md

 # Data_Visualization_Assignment3.github.io
 Data Visualization Assignment 3

-This is a small interactive visualization I created for my assignment during my First semester at UIUC grad school.
+This is a small interactive visualization I created for my assignment during my First semester at UIUC for the class 'IS 445 Data Visualiztion'.
 I used Jupyter notebook and vega-lite for this visualization.
 This project was all about getting to know how jupyter, vegalite, and github work together.
 Bigger and better visualizations yet to come.